jtchristie/quantum-course-docs/docs/quantum-algorithms/bernstein-vazirani-algorithm.md

 is equivilant to

 ![bv-4](images/bv-4.PNG){: .center loading=lazy}

+This is because if the control bit is 1, then an $HXH=Z$ gate is applied to the target, while if the control bit is 0, then an $HH=I$ gate is applied instead.

 Recall, from the [controlled gates section](https://stem.mitre.org/quantum/quantum-concepts/multi-qubit-gates.html#controlled-gates-in-general) that the target and control of a CZ gate are interchangeable.
 Thus, if the output bit is set to 1 before encountering the Hadamard gates of our circuit it will set of the CZ gates.
 These will act on the input register bits corresponding to non-zero $s_i$.
 Since Hadamard gates where applied to all the input register qubits, they will all be in the $\ket{+}$